Kings Row: Casting

+Lewis said Wood wanted Ginger Rogers to play Randy "but I knew this was our big chance to make a star of Ann Sheridan, for whom I had the greatest admiration, and I held out for her."

 Ida Lupino, Olivia de Havilland and Ginger Rogers were initially considered for the role of Cassandra.
-Director Sam Wood pushed hard to cast Lupino saying that she "has a natural something that Cassie should have."
+Director Sam Wood pushed hard to cast Lupino, saying that she "has a natural something that Cassie should have."
 Wood believed that de Havilland, who refused the role, was too mature for the part.
-Lupino also refused it despite Wallis' emphatic arguments saying that it was "beneath her as an artist."
+Lupino also refused it because of Wallis' emphatic arguments that it was "beneath her as an artist."
 Bette Davis wanted the part but the studio was against it because they believed that she would dominate the movie.
 Davis later suggested Betty Field.
-Among the other actresses considered for Cassandra were Katharine Hepburn, Adele Longmire, Marsha Hunt, Laraine Day, Susan Peters, Joan Leslie, Gene Tierney and Priscilla Lane.
+Among the other actresses considered for Cassandra were Katharine Hepburn, Claudette Colbert, Paulette Goddard, Rosalind Russell, Marlene Dietrich, Susan Hayward, Adele Longmire, Marsha Hunt, Laraine Day, Susan Peters, Joan Leslie, Gene Tierney and Priscilla Lane.

 James Stephenson was originally cast as Dr. Tower but died, and was replaced by Claude Rains.

 Before Ronald Reagan was cast, the studio considered John Garfield for the role of Drake McHugh.
-So were Dennis Morgan, Eddie Albert, Robert Preston, and Franchot Tone.
+So were Dennis Morgan, Eddie Albert, Ralph Bellamy, Robert Preston, and Franchot Tone.
 Although Reagan became a star as a result of his performance, he was unable to capitalize on his success because he was drafted into the U.S. Army to serve in World War II.
 He never regained the star status that he had achieved from his performance in the film.